oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

 ## End of the setup

 Congratulations, you have successfully setup your VM with the template code.
+You can now start on the **Core Helidon** module.

 ## Acknowledgements